aborrero/ral-arturo.org/_posts/2020-11-22-python-nftables-tutorial.md

 * configure library behavior
 * run commands and parse the output (ideally using JSON)

 The key here is to use the JSON format.
-It allows adding ruleset modification in batches, i.e. to create tables, chains, rules, sets, stateful counters, etc in a single atomic transaction, which is the proper way to update firewalling and NAT policies in the kernel and to avoid inconsistent intermediate states.
+It allows performing ruleset modification in batches, i.e. to create tables, chains, rules, sets, stateful counters, etc in a single atomic transaction, which is the proper way to update firewalling and NAT policies in the kernel, to avoid inconsistent intermediate states.

 The JSON schema is pretty well documented in the [libnftables-json(5)][libnftables-json] manpage.